 - All Jemena Group1 legal entities that have a controlling interest in EGP are 'service providers' and so all costs incurred, revenue earned or assets owned by those entities that relate to the pipeline should be captured and consolidated in the financial reporting templates. - Similarly, because SGSPAA is the parent company of the Jemena Group acquisition costs and associated dates (mainly in the Recovered Capital Method (RCM) template) are determined by reference to that entity for the purposes of complying with the guideline.
 This means for instance that acquisition of the EGP occurred on 1 Aug 2007 when the Jemena Group acquired the pipeline from the Alinta Group. - EGP has amended some of the formulae in the templates where the resultant outcome was inconsistent with the intent of the Guideline.
-These changes are explained in this Basis of Preparation document. - Actual information includes information calculated directly from information contained in Jemena Group's systems and other records without material judgement required.
+These changes are explained in this basis of preparation (BoP) document. - Actual information includes information calculated directly from information contained in Jemena Group's systems and other records without material judgement required.
 Estimated information is anything other than actual information - To meet the requirements of the Guideline when compiling the RCM valuation (section 4.1) EGP undertook all reasonable steps to obtain historical information where this was not already available to the Jemena Group.
-These steps are further explained in the RCM section of this basis of preparation. - In accordance with the Transitional Arrangements set out in section 2.1 of the Guideline, EGP has not populated any previous reporting period information in the reporting templates and only included data for the period 1 January to 30 June 2018.
-The templates use the wording 'year ending 30/06/2018', as such EGP is only reporting six months of data. - Jemena Group costs are direct or indirect in nature.
+These steps are further explained in the RCM section of this basis of preparation. - All 'Previous reporting period' amounts have been sourced from the prior year published Gas Market Reform (GMR) templates (refer to Tables: 2.1, 2.1.1, 3.1, 3.3). - Jemena Group costs are direct or indirect in nature.
 Direct costs, such as maintenance, program management, engineering support are directly allocated to specific assets within the Jemena Group.
 Jemena Group shared or indirect costs such as IT, finance, legal, people, safety and environment are allocated to specific assets within the Jemena Group in accordance with the principles of the Jemena Group Cost Allocation Methodology procedure.
-These principles are further explain in the Revenue and Expenses section of this Basis of Preparation.
+These principles are further explained in the Revenue and Expenses section (section 3) of this basis of preparation.

-The rest of this basis of preparation document explains how we have populated each of the templates required by the guideline, including by identifying where estimated data was used when actual data was not available.
+The rest of this basis of preparation document explains how we have populated each of the templates required by the Guideline, including by identifying where estimated data was used when actual data was not available.